 USA: The OPT visa and other options

-For a foreign student who’s completed his MBA in the US, there are a few options.
+For a foreign student who’s completed his or her MBA in the US, there are a few options.
 The first is a legal period of 12 months after graduation, called the Optional Practical Training (OPT), which allows the graduate to work, intern or freelance in his/her field of study.

 One of the most common ways for a graduate to stay in the US is to be sponsored by an employer for an H-1B visa.
 It is used by the vast majority of international MBA graduates from US schools, and provides work authorization for up to three years.
 Since the government has tightened its visa policies and reduced the annual quota for the number of H-1B visas available, it requires stringent planning from you and your employer: the application is due on April 1, and even if it is approved, the status is not valid until October of that year.
 The H1B is also awarded through a lottery process, meaning many foreign MBA graduates still fail to obtain the visa and are forced to either return home or seek other countries of residency.